Star Wars: The Force Unleashed: ILM collaboration and cast performance

 The Force Unleashed is intended to make players think they are "actually, finally, in a Star Wars movie".
 It is the first game on which LucasArts and Industrial Light & Magic (ILM) collaborated since they both relocated to the Letterman Digital Arts Center in San Francisco, California.
 This collaboration allowed the companies to co-develop tools to make film-quality effects.
 LucasArts worked with ILM's Zeno tool framework and helped ILM build its Zed game editor.
 Lucas said having the two companies working together in the same building was "a great collaboration".

 It took Senior Manager of Voice and Audio Darragh O'Farrell four months to cast The Force Unleashed.
 ILM's face- and motion-capture "CloneCam" technology recorded actors' voice and physical performances.
 This led to a change in LucasArts' casting process: for the first time, actors needed to match characters' age and gender.
-Actors performed their lines together, rather than in isolation, to better get the sense of their characters interacting with each other.
+Actors performed their lines together, rather than in isolation, to better understand their characters' interaction.
 Consequently, the script's dialogue was reduced while reliance on characters' expressions — captured through the CloneCam — increased.
 CloneCam technology had previously been used in producing the Pirates of the Caribbean movies.